 Madison Bumgarner is an odd fit for the bustling lifestyle of San Francisco, California.
 Hailing from rustic Hickory, North Carolina, he is more at home among the North Carolina pines than the crowded streets of the City by the Bay.
-He spends the offseasons living on his ranch in the Appalachian foothills, felling trees and caring for his horses.
-In fact, he feels so out of place without his horses during the season that he decided to bring them with him to spring training this year.
+He spends the offseason living on his ranch in the Appalachian foothills, felling trees and caring for his horses.
+In fact, he feels so out of place without his horses during the season that he brought them to spring training this year.

-Despite the surface-level lack of a fit between the 6’5” cowboy and the Bay Area, Bumgarner has found a second home in San Francisco; quickly settling in as the ace of a franchise that has captured three of the last six World Series titles.
+Despite the surface-level lack of fit between the 6’5” cowboy and the Bay Area, Bumgarner has found a second home in San Francisco; quickly settling in as the ace of a franchise capturing three of the last six World Series titles.
 But as he’s closing in on win #100 in the majors, I can’t help but think back to the MadBum of old.

-After his unbelievable senior season, the San Francisco Giants drafted Bumgarner 10th overall and were able to lure him away from a scholarship offer from the University of North Carolina at Chapel Hill.
+After his unbelievable senior season, the San Francisco Giants drafted Bumgarner 10th overall – luring him away from a scholarship offered by the University of North Carolina at Chapel Hill.
 Bumgarner was sent to the Giants’ farm system immediately.
 Baseball-wise, this was the right move for the Carolinian, who thrived at every level of the Giants’ system.
 On a personal level, the move was a major struggle for Bumgarner.